Your Guide to Alajuela Province, Costa Rica

 So… Should You Be Birding in Alajuela?

-Um, yes.
+So, this is your guide to Alajuela Province, Costa Rica.
+Hope it will come handy while planning your vacation.
 Grab your binoculars, snap some pics for the gram’, and let Alajuela’s feathered superstars steal your heart.
 Make those birding dreams a reality!

 Discover the Rich History of Alajuela Province